richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 - Every registry reserves a partition for Private or Experimental Use.

-- Entries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for Private or Experimental Use.
+- Entries with ASCII fields are now limited to uppercase letters; fields starting with 0x58, the uppercase letter "X", are reserved for Private or Experimental Use.

 - The policy for every registry is now Specification Required, as defined in {{RFC8126, Section 4.6}}.

-Note that the second bullet removes the restrictions on fields starting with the 0x58, the ASCII uppercase letter X.

 The IESG is requested to choose three designated experts, with two being required to approve a registry change.
 Guidance for such experts is